Warwick858/KaliLinux_Install/README.md

 #### Installing the OS ####

 * Plugin the flash drive.
-* Makre sure power and an ethernet or WiFi is available.
+* Make sure power and an ethernet or WiFi is available.
 * Turn on the PC.
-* Once the manufacturer logo appears, continiously press F12 (or your OEM's boot option key) to access the boot menu.
+* Once the manufacturer logo appears, continously press F12 (or your OEM's boot option key) to access the boot menu.
-* From the boot options, select "USB-drive".
+* From the boot options, select "USB Storage Device".

 * Once the Kali Linux installer menu appears, select "Install".
 * STOP!
 Before proceeding with the next step of the installer (language selection), you need to manually mount the cd-rom.
   * Press 'alt + F2' to open a console.
 Press enter when prompted.